2factorauth/twofactorauth/CONTRIBUTING.md

 #### Adding a site that _does not_ support TFA

-If a site does not provide TFA, the `twitter:` field should be included if the site uses Twitter.
-Facebook can also be included using the `facebook:` field, as well as Email using the `email_address:` field.
-If the website does not use the English language, the `lang:` field should also be included.
-The fields `tfa:` and `doc:` can be completely removed.
+If a site does not provide TFA, the `twitter` field should be included if the site uses Twitter.
+Facebook can also be included using the `facebook` field, as well as Email using the `email_address` field.
+If the website does not use the English language, the `lang` field should also be included.
+The fields `tfa` and `doc` can be completely removed.

 The following is an example of a website that _does not_ support TFA: